airbnb/chronon/docs/source/getting_started/Concepts.md

 ### Airflow Orchestration

-Compiled Chronon objects will often have an associated job or DAG
+Compiled Chronon objects will often have an associated job or DAG to run their computation on some schedule.
+This can be either to keep values up to date in the KV store, create new training data on a regular basis, or run data quality checks.